rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

    - **Delete**: Required fields are validated.If the recipe was added by the user, a "Delete this recipe" button appears.
 SweetAlert2 is used to show a confirmation popup.
 5.  **Search a recipe**: A search bar on the homepage filters recipes by title or ingredients.

 ## 7. Code quality and documentation
 - Components are written with a clear structure with comments in each block.
 - File naming is consistent and descriptive.
 - The component hierarchy flows from `App.js` (top-level) into `pages/` and `components/`, making the routing and data flow easy to trace.
 - Common concerns such as navigation, state lifting, and user interactions are kept separate and clearly organized.

 ## 8. Testing and error handling
 - **Error handling**: Basic `try/catch` blocks and `.catch()` handlers are used for `fetch` requests.
 Error logs are shown in the console.
 - **Form validation**: The recipe form uses HTML `required` attributes and simple logic to prevent empty submissions.
 - **User feedback**: SweetAlert2 provides a friendly confirmation popup for deletions.
-Error messages will be enhanced in future phases.NOT YET
-- **Testing tools**: Unit testing (Vitest) and end-to-end testing (Playwright), and load testing with k6 were implemented.
-In addition to automated testing tools all key functionalities were manually tested during development, and debugging was performed accordingly.
+- **Testing tools**: Unit testing, end-to-end testing and load testing were implemented.
+In addition to automated testing tools, all key functionalities were manually tested during development, and debugging was performed accordingly.

+## 9. Testing Strategy
+The application was tested using three approaches to ensure quality and reliability.
+### Unit Testing
+- **Tool**: Vitest
+- **Scope**: Frontend logic such as filtering, form validation.
+- **Example**:
+  - `filterRecipes()` function was tested to ensure it filters by title or ingredients.
+- **Location**: `src/tests/filterRecipes.test.js`

+### End-to-End Testing
+- **Tool**: Playwright
+- **Scope**: User flow testing – logging in, adding a recipe, viewing detail, editing, and deleting.
+- **Test Ideas**:
+A user can successfully log in with a name.
+A recipe can be added with all required fields.
+Deletion shows a confirmation popup and removes the item.

+### Load Testing
+- **Tool**: k6
+- **aaa**: Test /api/recipes endpoints under load (GET, POST, DELETE).

-## 9. User interface and interaction (UI/UX)
+## 10. User interface and interaction (UI/UX)
-Some of the points are focused.
+Some of the points that are focused are shown below.
 ### UI
 - **Design theme**: A warm and casual style, using soft background tones like a creamy beige to reduce visual strain and create a cozy atmosphere.
 Simplicity was prioritized for casual and busy users.
 - **Responsive layout**: Layout adjusts fluidly for mobile, tablet, and desktop users.